yanhui-ma-dev/MediGuard-AI-Assistant/README.md

 We believe that health is a daily journey, not just a response to illness.
 Most people managing health needs aren't "patients"—they are proactive individuals looking for clarity.

 - **Breaking the Information Barrier**: We believe professional medical insights should be a public right, not a specialized privilege.
-- **Simplification for Equity**: By making medical reports easy to understand, we empower everyone—regardless of their educational background—to make informed decisions about their own bodies.
+- **Simplification for Equity**: By translating complex drug interaction data into clear, understandable insights, we empower everyone—regardless of their educational background—to make informed decisions about their own bodies.
 - **Human-Centric Tech**: We combine the "logic" of Graph Databases with the "empathy" of LLMs to create a tool that speaks your language.

 ---